-Our current research is focused on the topological quantum matter.
+Our current research focuses on topological quantum matter.

 The swift development of topological insulators has also inspired the study of other topological states, such as quantum anomalous Hall insulators, topological semi-metals, topological crystalline insulators and topological superconductors.
 Since the initial proposal of these novel topological states, they have galvanized much interest in physics.

 Besides the great scientific interest inspired by these novel materials, they demonstrate great potential for energy and technology applications, such as:

 - 1) Ultra-low power electronics and novel spintronic devices

 - 3) High efficiency thermoelectric materials

 Our research group strive to advance the exciting and fast-developing field of topological quantum matter, focusing on investigating the electronic structures of these novel materials and exploring pathways to tailor them for potential applications.
 We are based at the University of Oxford, leveraging other local infrastructure (such as the quantum material research program in Oxford, the Diamond synchrotron and UK's central Laser facility in the proximity) and other user facilities across Europe worldwide.

 "Studies on the Electronic Structures of Three-dimensional Topological Insulators by Angle Resolved Photoemission Spectroscopy"